Why Some Washington Hospitals Have Such High C-Section Rates

 Reisner and her colleague Dr. Tanya Sorensen have considered how other factors might affect the C-section rate, such as fetal heart rate monitoring and hiring doulas.
 Electronic fetal heart monitoring sometimes results in a false sense of urgency, which could contribute to more C-sections, Sorensen said.

-In contrast, Reisner said the presence of midwives and doulas, or life coaches, has reduced the odds of a C-section.
+In contrast, Reisner said the presence of midwives and doulas, or birth coaches, has reduced the odds of a C-section.
 But doulas are expensive, typically between $800 and $1,500, and their services are not covered by insurance.

 “Can we try doulas in support in the hospital?”
 Reisner said.
 “Can we try a program that might be able to provide that support to anyone who might need it, rather than the people who can financially afford it?”